mark8769/MergeSort/README.md

 ## **Purpose**

-The purpose of project 1 is to implement the Merge Sort algorithm in python.
+Implementation of the Merge Sort algorithm in python.
+Testing merge sort to show that it runs in NlogN time.
-Alongside this we will be using git to make all our commits and tags when we have completed milestones.
-We will also be learning more about commenting style guidelines for specific languages.
-At the end of this project we will be turning in a report with our results to show that Merge Sort runs in NlogN time.
-Our finished program will have the functionality of passing in a folder name of .txt files to run tests on.
+Finished project has the functionality of passing in a folder name of .txt files to run tests on.

 ## **Contents**